LAST-Straw

 9. emergent leaf or leaflet

 Ground truth skeletons are provided for all stem-like structures for the annotated scans.
-Please note that the associated json file should be used to associate their file names with the annotation id of each stem.
+Please note that the associated json file should be used to associate their file names with the the annotation id of each stem.the annotation id of each stem.

 Code and resources